Automatic instrumentation

 Observe specific code chunks

-Also, you can use start_as_current_span if you want to record a chunk of your code using with statement.
+Also, in Python, you can use start_as_current_span if you want to record a chunk of your code using with statement.

 Example